How To Get The Best Blooms From Your Christmas Cactus

 The current succulents bought from a local grocery store were such problem children that after the leaves drooped and dropped, the plant was down to one stem.
 We had the talk, new fresh tropical soil was added for good drainage, and the promise of into the garbage if things did not improve.

-When I put it by the window gave it the same watering schedule as the other plants, a miracle happened.
+When I put it by the window and gave it the same watering schedule as the other plants, a miracle happened.
 New shoots began to emerge.
-From one scraggly branch a cascade of colour returned.
+From one scraggly branch, a cascade of colour returned.

 Key to Best Blooms